ClementNerma/AutoDotFiles/README.md

 It also adapts the environment depending on if the platform is WSL 2 or a real Ubuntu distribution, and also if the computer is my main computer or not, meaning I also use it on my professional computer.

-Currently, it contains ~2k of ZSH (not counting blank lines and comments).
+Currently, it contains ~4k lines of ZSH (not counting blank lines and comments).

 ## Features